GregJordanSr/node-db3-challenge/queries.md

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

+    - SELECT OrderId as 'Id', CustomerName as 'Customer', LastName as 'Employee' FROM Orders join Customers on Orders.CustomerID = Customers.CustomerID join Employees on Orders.EmployeeID = Employees.EmployeeID

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+    - SELECT Distinct CategoryName, Unit as 'Count' FROM [Categories] join Products on Categories.CategoryID = Products.CategoryID

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+    - SELECT Distinct (OrderID), Quantity as 'ItemCount' FROM [OrderDetails] join Products on OrderDetails.ProductID = Products.ProductID